avivace/french-attestation-generator/README.md

 A bot to generate Attestation de déplacement dérogatoire documents on the go, just by sending a telegram message.

+### DISCLAIMER
-**DISCLAIMER: This is an unofficial bot.
-Therefore, the PDFs generated might not always be correct.
+**This is an unofficial tool.
+Therefore, there is not guarantee that the generated PDF are correct or to be trusted.
 Always check the generated PDF for errors before going out.
-We take no responsibility for any errors in the PDFs.**
+We take no responsibility for any errors in the PDFs.
+Using this software you acknoweledge that we waive any responsbility on the correctess of the generated certifications.
+USE THIS AT YOUR OWN RISK.**

 **Work In Progress Notice**: the bot UX is still raw and unforgiving.
 It expects a well formatted JSON stringified object and will break on syntax errors or missing keys.

+A public instance of the bot should be available at [@giovanniFaGenBot](https://t.me/giovanniFaGenBot) but self-hosting your own instance is quick and easy:

+### Telegram Bot

 Install dependencies and run the Telegram bot: